UZziell/moodle-bot/README.md

   recommended) [Download from github.com/mozilla](https://github.com/mozilla/geckodriver/releases/)

    ** **NOTE**:
-   If using a unix-like os, instead of manual installation, simply use package manager to install them (package names will probably be: chromium chromium-dirver or firefox geckodriver) **
+   If using a unix-like os, instead of manual installation, simply use package manager to install them (package names will probably be: chromium chromium-driver or firefox geckodriver) and create symbolic links according to installation section to use them**

 * If python is not installed follow [Properly Installing Python](https://docs.python-guide.org/starting/installation/).